-The purpose of the CMP is to monitor transit, roadway, park-and-ride facilities, and bicycle and pedestrian facilities in the MPO region and identify "problem" locations.
+The purpose of the CMP is to 1) monitor and analyze the performance of facilities and services; 2) develop strategies for the management of congestion based on the results of monitoring; and 3) move those strategies into the implementation stage by providing decision makers in the region with information and recommendations for the improvement of transportation system performance.
+The CMP monitors roadways and park-and-ride facilities in the MPO region for safety, congestion, and mobility, and identifies "problem" locations.
 Projects that help address problems identified in the most recent CMP monitoring were considered for inclusion in this TIP.